eecsmap/riscvm/README.md

 ```

 ### Next Step Iteration
 There is a xv6 kernel binary provided in tests.
+We use it to drive the development.
+To find next instruction to implement, simply run:
-Run `python3 -m riscvm.emulator tests/xv6-kernel.bin` to find next instruction to implement:)
+`python3 -m riscvm.emulator tests/xv6-kernel.bin`
+Make sure which ever instruction added is well tested too.

 ## Develop